EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 Arguably, the complex-valued matrix-representation as originally formulated by Dirac is not the easiest to intuit.
 Hestenes set out to reframe the Dirac equation in terms of geometric algebra, seeking a real valued representation.
 In such a geometric formulation, the algebraic elements squaring to -1 are the result of the anti-commutativity of the exterior product, and hence directly map onto a geometric entity such as a plane, which one may interpret as the plane of rotation.

-In geometric calculus notation, we may state the Dirac operator as:
+In geometric calculus notation [^geometric_derivative], we may state the Dirac operator as:

 ```
 geometric_derivative(phi) = 0